sciZer0/7/v/README.md

 it becames more or less certain that the Worldcoin project might have created billions of digital passports in just some years.

-Each global digital passport automatically creates one Public Address, and these Public Addresses, being the bigest-ever global user-base, might be used by global b2p projects to airdrop various incentive points (tokens) to the users.
+Each global digital passport automatically creates one Public Address, and these Public Addresses

+*— being the bigest-ever global user-base —*

+might be used by global b2p projects to airdrop various incentive points (tokens) to the users.

-Remarkably, these Public Addresses might be used on any blockchains.
+Remarkably, these Public Addresses can be used on any blockchain.

 Namely the creation of such a biggest base of Public Addresses might significantly change the promotion of global b2p projects, along with the lives of billions of people.